© 2025 WYSO

 Available On Air Stations

-Clark County coalition losing over $1M after DOJ ends anti-gun violence grant
+Clark County Coalition losing $1M plus after DOJ ends anti-gun violence grant

 Schmidt_Alex/Shutterstock

-Under the Trump administration, the U.S. Department of Justice has terminated anti-violence grants to nearly 300 organizations.
-This includes a Clark County coalition, which is set to lose over $1 million.
+Under the Trump administration, the U.S. Department of Justice has terminated anti-violence grants to nearly 300 organizations nationwide.
+This includes the Clark County Coalition, which has lost more than $1 million.

-Last year, the Department of Justice awarded the Community Violence Intervention and Prevention Initiative grant to a Clark County coalition.
+Last year, the DOJ awarded the Community Violence Intervention and Prevention Initiative grant to the Clark County Coalition.

 Leslie Crew is part of the coalition and said they’re focused on the community’s young and vulnerable residents.